DL-DRL: A double-level deep reinforcement learning approach for large-scale task scheduling of multi-UAV: Related Work

 \section{Related Work}

-As a variant of M-TSP, the multi-UAV task scheduling problem is a kind of COP which needs to be solved under some constraints like traveling distance, time window, platform capacity, etc. Researchers typically construct a mixed-integer linear program model \cite{richardsCoordinationControlMultiple2002} for this problem and design exact and heuristic algorithms to address the problem.
+Similar to m-TSP, the multi-UAV task scheduling problem is also a kind of COP with additional constraints like the maximum travelling distance due to the limited battery.
+Typically, most of the works build a mixed-integer linear program model \cite{richardsCoordinationControlMultiple2002} for this problem and design exact or heuristic algorithms to solve it.

-Exact algorithms such as branch and bound \cite{ramirez-atenciaPerformanceEvaluationMultiUAV2015}, branch and price \cite{mitchellMultirobotLongtermPersistent2015}, column generation \cite{mufalliSimultaneousSensorSelection2012}, and dynamic programming \cite{alighanbariCooperativeTaskAssignment2005} can obtain the optimal solution, while they are infeasible for solving large-scale problems due to the prohibitive computation time for exhaustive search.
-Heuristic algorithms that can reduce search space by carefully designed heuristic rules become popular alternatives.
-Ye et al. \cite{yeCooperativeTaskAssignment2020} developed the GA with a multi-type gene chromosome encoding scheme and an adaptive operation for efficient solution searching.
-Shang et al. \cite{shangGAACOHybridAlgorithm2014} combined GA and ACO to propose a hybrid algorithm (i.e., GA-ACO), in which the bad individuals of the population in GA are replaced by the better ones in ACO during the population evolution.
-Chen et al. \cite{chenMultiUAVTaskAssignment2018a} designed a transposition and extension operation and then proposed a modified two-part wolf pack search (MTWPS) algorithm for solving the problem.
-However, the human-made heuristic rules deeply rely on the human experience and domain knowledge, hence the solution quality may not be guaranteed.
+Exact algorithms such as branch and bound \cite{ramirez-atenciaPerformanceEvaluationMultiUAV2015}, branch and price \cite{mitchellMultirobotLongtermPersistent2015}, column generation \cite{mufalliSimultaneousSensorSelection2012}, and dynamic programming \cite{alighanbariCooperativeTaskAssignment2005} have the potential to attain optimal solutions, while they are unsuitable for solving large-scale problems due to the prohibitive computation time for exhaustive search.
+Thus, heuristic algorithms that could reduce search space with carefully designed heuristic rules are reckoned as desirable alternatives for solving the multi-UAV task scheduling problem.
+Ye et al. \cite{yeCooperativeTaskAssignment2020} developed an GA method with a multi-type gene chromosome encoding scheme and an adaptive operation for efficient solution searching.
+Shang et al. \cite{shangGAACOHybridAlgorithm2014} proposed a hybrid algorithm by combining GA and ACO, in which the inferior individuals of the population in GA are replaced with the superior ones in ACO during the population evolution.
+Chen et al. \cite{chenMultiUAVTaskAssignment2018a} proposed a modified two-part wolf pack search (MTWPS) algorithm based on a designed transposition and extension operation to solve the problem.
+However, the hand-crafted rules highly rely on the human experience and domain knowledge, hence the solution quality may be undermined.